CoNeS: Conditional neural fields with shift modulation for multi-sequence MRI translation: Experiments and results

 \subsection{Experimental setup}

 \paragraph{Network architecture} The hypernetwork $H$ of the proposed model is adapted from feature pyramid network \citep{lin2017feature}. $H$ consists of four convolutional modules containing [2, 4, 23, 3] residual blocks in sequence.
 Each convolutional module is followed by a $3 \times 3$ convolutional smoothing layer and up-sampling layer, computing a feature map that is downscaled by a factor of 2.
-We take the output of the last module, which has the same size as the input resolution, as the latent code $z$.
+We take the output of the last module, which has the same size as the input resolution, as the latent code $\bm{z}$.
 Adapted from \citep{Shaham2021}, the MLP in the proposed model contains five 64-channel layers.
 The Leaky ReLU function with a negative slope of 0.2 is applied as the activation function after all intermediate layers.
 The output layer is followed by a Tanh function which can constrain the range of the intensities to [-1, 1].
-The discriminator is a convolutional neural network that contains five $4 \times 4$ convolutional blocks followed by a Leaky ReLU function except for the last layer.
+The discriminator is a 2D convolutional neural network that takes both the source image and prediction as input, both as a whole.
+The network contains five $4 \times 4$ convolutional blocks followed by a Leaky ReLU function except for the last layer.
 The strides and number of filters of the blocks are [2, 2, 2, 1, 1] and [64, 128, 256, 512, 1] respectively.
 Like pix2pix \citep{isola2017}, the discriminator down-samples the inputs by 8 and penalizes structures at the scale of patches.

 \paragraph{Pre-processing} Registration was applied to the VS dataset before training.
 We considered the T1ce as the fixed image and performed rigid registration with the T2, for which we used Elastix software \citep{klein2009elastix}.
 All images from both datasets were then normalized to the range of [-1,1] and the background was cropped based on the bounding box of the foreground before training to reduce the image size.
 Both sequences in the VS dataset were resampled to $0.29\times 0.29$ mm in-plane resolution, which is the median value of the T1ce domain.
 During training, random cropping was conducted on the images, with a cropping size of $160 \times 128$ for BraTS 2018 and a cropping size of $320 \times 320$ for the VS dataset, respectively.